Compensation scheme Filling the Gaps 2026

 Which products are eligible?

-Applicants who have previously participated in the Filling the Gaps compensation scheme may participate again, provided specific conditions are met (see conditions)
+Applicants who previously participated in the Compensation Scheme Filling the Gaps may apply again, provided they meet specific preconditions.

 Why include an environmental declaration in the Dutch Environmental Database?